gw4-isambard/docs/README.md

 ## Contributing

+Full advice on contributing to this project is given [in CONTRIBUTING.md](CONTRIBUTING.md).

 Anyone is welcome to contribute to this documentation via GitHub's pull request feature.
 Start by [forking the repository](https://help.github.com/articles/fork-a-repo/) and cloning it to your local machine.